School of Dental Medicine

 Reference staff in both libraries help and instruct patrons in the use of the library and its bibliographic resources.
 Items not available on campus may be obtained through inter-library loan.
 Other services provided are quick telephone reference, citation verification, computerized or manual bibliographic searches, access to the internet, and online searching of a multitude of databases.

-The School of Dental Medicine has working relationships with hospitals and health clinics in the Greater Cleveland community.
+The School of Dental Medicine has working relationships with hospitals and health clinics in the Greater Cleveland community, including the Cleveland Clinic Foundation, MetroHealth, University Hospitals and the Louis Stokes Cleveland VA Medical Center.
 Students have the opportunity to function as dentists and observe hospital routine and operating room techniques in these hospitals.
 Many members of the faculty hold staff appointments in these extramural health facilities.